kocohub/korean-hate-speech/README.md

 We provide the first human-annotated Korean corpus for toxic speech detection and the large unlabeled corpus. <br>
 The data is comments from the Korean entertainment news aggregation platform.

-## Data description
+## Dataset description

 The dataset consists of 3 parts: 1) `labeled` 2) `unlabeled` and 3) `news_title`.

 #### 1. `labeled`
-There are **9.4K** human-labeled comments.
+There are **9,381** human-labeled comments in total.
+They are splitted into 7,896 training set, 471 validation set, and 974 test set.
+(We left test set labels undisclosed for the fair comparison of prediction models.
+One can be evaluated via the Kaggle submission which will be described later in this document.)
 Each comment is annotated on two aspects, the existence of **social bias** and **hate speech**, given that hate speech is closely related to bias. <br>

 For social bias, we present `gender bias`, `other biases`, and `none` labels.
-Considering the context of Korean entertainment news where public figures encounter stereotypes mostly intertwined with *gender*, we weigh more on the prevalent bias. <br>
+Considering the context of Korean entertainment news where public figures encounter stereotypes mostly intertwined with *gender*, we weigh more on the prevalent bias.
-We also added binary label `whether a comment contains gender bias or not`. <br>
+We also added binary label `whether a comment contains gender bias or not`.
 For hate speech, we introduce `hate`, `offensive`, and `none` labels.
 ```
 comments	contain_gender_bias	bias	hate
 송중기 시대극은 믿고본다. 첫회 신선하고 좋았다.
 False	none	none